-To help capture relevant details without inundating your users with questions, you can embed different types of email opt-in forms on your website, with a landing page that represents each segment.
+To help capture relevant details without inundating your customers with questions, you can embed different types of email opt-in forms on your website, with a landing page that represents each segment.

 For example, you could have a section on your site talking about family deals in which there’s an email form.
-You can use an email manager like MailChimp to create functionality enabling people who sign up on a specific page to be entered onto the ‘family offers’ segment of your email list, for example.
+You can use an email service like MailChimp to create functionality enabling people who sign up on a specific page to be entered onto the ‘new menu items’ segment of your email list, for example.

-Sit down and make a list of different opportunities to send emails to your lists.
-There are loads of ways to hook content around specific events.
+Sit down and make a list of different opportunities to send emails to your loyal customers.
+Keep in mind that there are loads of ways to hook content around specific events.

-For example, there are public holidays and seasonal occasions like Christmas, Easter/Spring Break, Bank Holidays, 1st day of summer/autumn/winter, Black Friday/Cyber Monday and so on.
+For example, there are public holidays and seasonal occasions like Christmas, Easter/Spring Break, bank holidays, the first day of summer/autumn/winter, Black Friday/Cyber Monday and so on.

 You can even tap into a wide range of food and beverage related world days like National Bloody Mary Day (Jan 1st), British Pie Week (early March), or International Stout Day (November 5).
-There are tons more of these food days!
+There are a tonne more examples of these.

-If you have venues in Scotland, Burns night is a great opportunity to send enticing emails to get people through your doors.
+If you have venues in Scotland, Burns night is a great opportunity to send enticing email campaigns to get people through your doors.
 There are lots of posts about popular events to target online so do lots of research and remember to think outside the (in)box.

-Social media is a treasure trove of potential email opportunities.
+Social media is a treasure trove of potential email marketing opportunities.

 Social media users will be familiar with the wide range of topical hashtags that come up.
-You can use them to generate ideas for email subjects and as opportunities to promote your social media channels via email.
+You can use them to generate compelling ideas for an email subject line and as opportunities to promote your social media channels via email campaigns.

 You can also put links to your email opt-in forms on your various social media platforms.
-Each link should go to a related landing page so that you can accurately track your conversions and segment people on your lists.
+Each link should go to a related landing page so that you can accurately track your open rates, conversions and segment people on your email marketing lists.

-For example, you could post on the popular food hashtag #FoodPhotography with some enticing pics of your food and then include a link in the comments asking people to sign up to your emails.
+For example, you could post on the popular food hashtag #FoodPhotography with some enticing pictures of your menu items and then include a link in the comments asking people to sign up for your emails.

 Everyone who signs up can then be added to an Instagram segment on your email list.
 This is great because you could also, for example, send an email out to your Instagram segment offering a free meal for the best photo of your food posted on Instagram (properly tagged of course).